Twig6943/AffinityOnLinux/OpenCL-Guide.md

-1. Install opencl Drivers for your gpu
+1. Install opencl Drivers for your nvidia gpu (amd & intel are currently unsupported)

     Ensure the gpu drivers and opencl drivers are installed for your GPU.